 Making holes with wood-burning tool

-- Alternately, you can create the dowel and feeding holes with the tip of a wood-burning tool.
+- Alternately, you can create the dowel and feeding holes with the tip of a wood-burning tool or hot glue dispenser.
 It takes just seconds to do.
 You can use the tool to melt down any sharp edges at the openings.
 Try a test area first on another bottle to get the feel for how it works.

 You now have two dowels (perches) inserted providing 4 spots for the birds to feed, and four feeding holes.